SDU-Math-SunLab/scFLASH/README.md

 adata_int = scflash_model.get_corrected_exp(input_dict)
 ```

-Please see the [tutorial.ipynb](https://github.com/SDU-Math-SunLab/scFLASH/blob/main/tutorial/tutorial.ipynb) for a comprehensive workflow on integrating datasets with scFLASH.
-This tutorial uses the Alzheimer’s Disease (AD) dataset as an example to demonstrate how scFLASH can be applied in real applications.
+Please see the [tutorial.ipynb](https://github.com/SDU-Math-SunLab/scFLASH/blob/main/tutorial/tutorial.ipynb) for a comprehensive workflow on integrating datasets with `scFLASH`.
+This tutorial uses the Alzheimer’s Disease (AD) dataset as an example to demonstrate how `scFLASH` can be applied in real applications.

 ## Supplementary Information

-The supplementary tables and additional data related to scFLASH are available at the following repository:
+The supplementary tables and additional data related to `scFLASH` are available at the following repository:

 [scFLASH Supplementary Repository](https://github.com/SDU-Math-SunLab/scFLASH-supplementary)